 \subsection{Finite detection efficiency}

-The second model of finite detection efficiency should be attributed to the problem of photonic losses in optical implementations of DIQKD~\cite{MDR+19,zapatero_long-distance_2019,kolodynski2020}.
+The second model of finite detection efficiency is attributed to the problem of photonic losses in optical implementations of DIQKD~\cite{MDR+19,zapatero_long-distance_2019,kolodynski2020}.
 At the level of the shared correlation, this results in both Alice and Bob failing to detect any signal with probability $\neta \eqdef 1-\eta$, where $\eta \in [0,1]$ is the \textit{detection efficiency} parameter.
-Such a non-detection event constitutes then an additional outcome for any of the measurement used, `\emph{no-click}', that we denote by $\varnothing$.
-For example, if the original outputs of the parties' devices are binary, $a, b \in \{0,1\}$, after the inclusion of non-detection events the observed correlation can be expressed in a convenient table format as\footnote{Dealing with more than two outcomes leads just to more rows and columns in \eqnref{eq:lossy_corr}.}
+Such a non-detection event constitutes then an additional outcome for any of the measurement used, a `\emph{no-click}', that we denote by $\varnothing$.
+For example, if the original outputs of the parties' devices are binary, $a, b \in \{0,1\}$, after the inclusion of non-detection events (which changes the scenario to have $n_A = n_B = 3$ outcomes) the observed correlation can be expressed in a convenient table format as\footnote{Dealing with more than two outcomes leads just to more rows and columns in \eqnref{eq:lossy_corr}.}